daviemakz/risen-js/README.md

 - Optimise and reuse connections between express server(s) and service core.
 [DONE]

-- Implement CLI version of launching script.
-[FUTURE RELEASE]

 - Add test for a transpiled service to test babelConfig

 - Create GitHub docs website to formalise documentation and a way to update them in the pipeline.

-- Reformat service messages and document schema.
+- Reformat service messages [DONE]

-- Add pre-made example described in the `README.md`.
+- Add pre-made example and add this into the `README.md`.

 - Update `README.md` with a more slimmed down version.